FaheemKRahman/faheemkrahman/README.md

 ## Projects
 This portfolio will gradually be updated with projects.
-Most of these are cybersecurity related but there are some non-cyber related projects included.
+Most of these are cybersecurity related but there will gradually be some some non-cyber related projects included.

 - [NMAP Commands](https://github.com/FaheemKRahman/faheemkrahman/blob/main/NMAP.ipynb)
 - [MAC Address Spoofing](https://github.com/FaheemKRahman/faheemkrahman/blob/main/MAC.ipynb)